dotnet/AspNetCore.Docs/aspnet/config-builder.md

 Configuration builders:

 * Are available in .Net Framework .Net 4.7.1 and later.
-* Are flexible.
-* Provide a mechanism to get started reading configuration values.
+* Provide a flexible mechanism to get started reading configuration values.
-* Address some of the basic needs of applications as they move into a container and cloud focused environment.
+* Address some of the basic needs of apps as they move into a container and cloud focused environment.

 ## Key/value configuration builders

 The most common usage of configuration builders is to provide a basic key/value replacement mechanism.
-Most of the configuration builders in this project are basic key/value builders.
+Most of the `Microsoft.Configuration.ConfigurationBuilders` are basic key/value builders.
 Applications can also use the configuration builder concept to construct complex configuration dynamically.

 ## Key/value configuration builders settings

-The following settings apply to all Key/value configuration builders.
+The following settings apply to all key/value configuration builders.

 ### Mode

 The configuration builders use an external source of key/value information to populate selected key/value elements of the configuration system.
-Specifically, the `appSettings` and `connectionStrings` sections receive special treatment from the configuration builders.
-These builders can be set to run in three different modes:
+Specifically, the `<appSettings/>` and `<connectionStrings/>` sections receive special treatment from the configuration builders.
+The builders work in three modes:

 * `Strict` - The default mode.
 In this mode, the configuration builder will only operate on well-known key/value-centric configuration sections. `Strict` mode enumerates each key in the section.
 If a matching key is found in the external source: